PHASE 0.Eligible participants will enroll in the Phase 0 study and receive BMS-986504 in three

 dose, the toxicity recurs with the same or worse severity.

-schedule of activities following treatment discontinuation and will be contacted
+activities following treatment discontinuation and will be contacted approximately every

-approximately every 3 months for up to 12 months for survival data collection.
-MRI scans
+3 months for up to 12 months for survival data collection.
+MRI scans and review to

-and review to monitor progression in guidance with RANO criteria will occur approximately
+monitor progression in guidance with RANO criteria will occur approximately 2-3 month,

-2-3 month, per standard of care.
-The start of follow-up for long-term survival begins
+per standard of care.
+The start of follow-up for long-term survival begins following

 At treating physician's discretion, longitudinal biomarker analysis through liquid biopsy